Section 23-1 Definitions and rules of construction.

 boundaries of the Columbia Special Business District except property located adjacent to

 Civic sign.
-A sign that describes services available, function of, activities
+A sign that describes services available, function of, activities conducted upon,

 of premises or facilities used, maintained, or owned by any government entity.

 Development.
-Includes development by cooperative or collective or other
+Includes development by cooperative or collective or other similar means of

 development through common ownership or through the use of leasehold estates.